 This course focuses on the application of the Community Health Worker's knowledge of the community and the ability to prioritize work.
-Emphasis is on the use and critical analysis of resources and problem solving.
-The CHW student must work 96 total hours within one of the clinical agencies.
-(Prerequisite: CHW 1000).
+Emphasis is on the use and critical analysis of resources and on problem solving.
+The student is expected to complete a total of 96 hours of supervised practical experience that allows opportunities for the student to prepare for independent work in the Community Health Worker (CHW) role.
+(Prerequisites: CHW 1000, CHW 1100, CHW 1200).